JaqiKal/ScrollStack/README.md

 ScrollStack is structured around the Model-View-Controller (MVC) pattern, which separates the application into three interconnected components.
 This separation helps manage complex development and enables efficient teamwork by segmenting the app into manageable parts.

-Frontend is built using HTML, CSS and JavaScript to create a mobile-first, responsive design.
-I chose Bootstrap for its comprehensive library of pre-styled components and responsive grid system, which
-accelerated the development process and ensured a seamless, mobile-first user experience across different devices.
+The frontend is built using HTML, CSS and JavaScript to create a mobile-first, responsive design.
+Bootstrap is chosen for its comprehensive library of pre-styled components and responsive grid system, which accelerated the development process and ensured a seamless, mobile-first user experience across different devices.

-The backend architecture is built on Python and Django, where Django simplifies the application's backend logic, manages URL routing, and ensures efficient database interactions, providing a stable and efficient backbone for the app's operations.
+The backend architecture is built on Python and Django.
+Where Django simplifies the application's backend logic, manages URL routing, and ensures efficient database interactions.
+Providing a stable and efficient backbone for the app's operations.

-In this project, we employ a relational database 'PostgreSQL' for its robustness, scalability, and compatibility with Django, structuring it to store user and book information in an organized manner, which optimizes data retrieval and supports complex queries efficiently.
+In this project, a relational database 'PostgreSQL' is employed for its robustness, scalability, and compatibility with Django.
+Structuring it to store user and book information in an organized manner.
+Which optimizes data retrieval and supports complex queries efficiently.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*